Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02b_Accounts.md

 [comment]: <> (Soll rausfliegen?)

 - *Account suggestion*
-You can enter an account number to be displayed by default in the *Account* field of the input line in the *Bookings* tab, when the current account is selected as contra account.
+You can enter an account number to be displayed by default in the *Account* field of the input line in the *POSTINGS* tab, when the current account is selected as contra account.

 [comment]: <> (Stimmt das so?)